The Reciprocal Frame

 The Reciprocal Frame emerges from a matrix of universal geometry.
 The design process is one of subtle listening to place, people, purpose and environment out of which arises the geometry appropriate to the individual project.

 It can be embodied in the full spectrum of construction methods.
 These images show 2 of a series of 5 buildings timber frame Reciprocal Frame buildings created for a Woodland Burial Park at Colney near Norwich UK.
-This £1.2 million project was runner up in the EDP architectural competition to Richard Rodgers with his £60 million Civic Centre in Norwich and won a special award from the Council for the Protection of Rural England and the Norfolk design award in the same year.
+This £1.2 million project was runner up in the EDP architectural awards to Richard Rodgers with his £60 million Civic Centre in Norwich and won a special award from the Council for the Protection of Rural England and the Norfolk design award in the same year.

 These multifaceted designs were precisely drawn in CAD with panel drawings passed to a 3rd party manufacturer who produced modular walls and roof elements for swift erection of site.
 Whilst geometry is complex, with appropriate dimensional and manufacturing quality controls, all remains straightforward on site enabling a cost effective innovative design and building process.